spcl/npbench/README.md

 _DPNP only contains a subset of the benchmarks, selected on interest and best-effort basis._

-**Note**

-To quickstart with the DPNP framework, use `python main.py`, which is designed to run the selected benchmarks specifically for the DPNP framework, which runs along with NumPy, Numba, Cupy and DaCe.

 ### Numba

 Numba can be installed with pip: